TeamREPENTOGON/REPENTOGON/documentation/docs/ChallengeParam.md

 # Class "ChallengeParam"

 ???+ info
-    You can get this class by using the Console global table.
+    You can get this class by using the ChallengeParam global table.
     ???+ example "Example Code"
         ```lua
         local canshoot = ChallengeParam.CanShoot ()